-B.16 Selection Committee and Lay Reviewers
+B.15 Selection Committee and Lay Reviewers

 Heart & Stroke's peer review process engages national and international researchers and includes over 180 members of the Scientific Review Committee (SRC).
-The SRC comprises up to 13 separate panels that ensure in-depth knowledge and expertise in all areas of heart disease and stroke.
-All review panels may meet in person or virtually at the discretion of the SRC and Heart & Stroke.
+The SRC is overseen by the Executive Chair and Vice-Chair and comprises up to 13 separate committees that ensure in-depth knowledge and expertise in all areas of heart disease and stroke.
+The SRC Executive Chair and Vice-Chair are non-voting members.
+Review panels may meet in person or virtually at the discretion of the SRC and Heart & Stroke.
 The SRC will oversee the Selection Committee and the Lay Reviewers.
 All members must agree to respect the privacy, confidentiality and conflict of interest rules of the funders.

-The Selection Committee will be ad-hoc, comprised of a minimum of 6-8 external members (depending on the number of applications received), with the majority of members being Black, including representatives from researchers in heart and brain research and members from the Black community.
+The funders will recruit an ad-hoc Selection Committee, comprised of a minimum of 6-8 external members (depending on the number of applications received), with the majority of members being Indigenous, including representatives from the heart and brain research community, and members from the Indigenous community.
+The Selection Committee will include a dedicated Chair.
 If necessary, Heart & Stroke may recruit international members for the Selection Committee.

-Lay Reviewers are also incorporated in the scientific review process in order to increase accountability and transparency of the review process and ensure that the proposed research is aligned with the objectives of this funding competition.
-Lay Reviewers are only provided access to the lay summary of an application, and not to the application in its entirety.
-If Lay Reviewers identify that the lay summary is unsatisfactory, funds will be encumbered pending receipt of a satisfactory lay summary.
-Every effort will be made to recruit Black Lay Reviewers.
+Non-voting Lay Reviewers are incorporated into the scientific review process to increase accountability and transparency of the review process and ensure that the proposed research is aligned with the objectives of this funding competition.
+Every effort will be made to recruit Indigenous Lay Reviewers.
+If Lay Reviewers identify that a lay summary is not suitable for a general audience, the recipient will be asked to revise and resubmit the lay summary.
 For more information on the lay summary, please see the Application Form.

-B.17 Notification of Results and Award Commencement
+B.16 Notification of Results and Award Commencement

-All applicants will be notified of the results in July, 2023.
-The award is scheduled to start on September 1, 2023.
+All applicants will be notified of the results in November 2023.
+The award is scheduled to start on January 1, 2024.

-B.18 Reporting: Financial, Progress and Final Reports
+B.17 Reporting: Financial, Progress and Final Reports

-The recipient's institution is required to submit (a) an annual consolidated Financial Report for the reporting period for the recipient, (b) an annual Progress Report for the recipient; and c) a Final report for the recipient.
+The recipient's institution is required to submit (a) an annual consolidated Financial Report for the reporting period for the recipient, (b) an annual Progress Report for the recipient; and c) a Final Report for the recipient.

-The annual Finance and Progress Reports are to be received no later than 30 days after the end of each funding year (e.g., if award start date is September 1, 2023, the Financial and Progress Reports would be due October 1, 2024).
+The annual Finance and Progress Reports are to be received no later than 30 days after the end of each funding year (e.g., if award start date is January 1, 2024, the first annual Financial and Progress Reports would be due February 1, 2025).
 Satisfactory Financial and Progress Reports are required; the recipient can expect to receive communication from Heart & Stroke within sixty (60) business days if any issues of concern are identified with a submitted annual report.

-A Final Report must also be submitted by the institution to Heart & Stroke no later than one (1) month after completion/termination of the award (e.g., for Doctoral Awards ending August 31, 2026, the final report would be due September 30, 2026).
+A Final Report must also be submitted by the institution to Heart & Stroke no later than 30 days after completion/termination of the award (e.g., for Doctoral Awards ending January 1, 2027, the final report would be due February 1, 2027).
 Recipients will be sent links to the report templates within the first year of award funding.

-B.19 Contact Information
+B.18 Contact Information